SystemsAssuranceGroup/SACM/README.md

 # Projects:
 The project org.eclipse.acme.sacm.* contains the EMF (Eclipse Modelling Framework) of SACM 2.3 - please note that the metamodel is actively maintained, subscription to this repo is recommeneded.
 In the case that the metamodel is updated, the old version of EMF SACM models needs to be migrated, we recommend using the Eclipse Wizard Language (EWL) [2] for this purpose.
-The project profile.sacm.omg contains the UML profile created using Papyrus [2] that conforms to SACM 2.3.
+The project profile.sacm.omg contains the SACM 2.3 UML profile created using Papyrus [3] that conforms to UML 2.5.0.

 At last, all pull requests are more than welcome.